Understanding Teenage Behavior Problems And Tips To Handle Them

 Solution:

 As a parent, do not approve of these activities but at the same time, do not panic and react instantly.
-Kids could take to alcohol early on due to violence or abuse at home, parent’s divorce or sheer peer pressure.
+Kids could take to alcohol early on due to violence or abuse at home, their parent’s divorce, or sheer peer pressure.
 One of the most effective ways to prevent alcohol or drug abuse is to talk about it.
 Talk to your teenager calmly and explain why they shouldn’t be indulging in drugs, alcohol, or sex early in their life.
 Avoid an accusing tone when you bring up the issue, and try to be friendly.

-Experts also say that teens, who eat dinner regularly with their parents, participate in after-school activities and are not allowed to wander around late at night, have a significantly lower risk of becoming involved in these situations.
+Experts also say that teens, who eat dinner regularly with their parents, participate in after-school activities, and are not allowed to wander around late at night, have a significantly lower risk of becoming involved in these situations.

 protip_icon Quick tip

 Stay aware and take action if you notice signs of alcohol and drug usage in your teens.
-Constant fatigue, red eyes, a lasting cough, irritability, a negative attitude, and lack of interest could be some signs (7).
+Constant fatigue, red eyes, a lasting cough, irritability, a negative attitude, and lack of interest could be some signs (22).

-According to PewResearch Center, 73% of teenagers had access to smartphones in 2015 and more than 92% teens logged into social media every day using their smartphones (3)
+According to Pew Research Center, 73% of teenagers had access to smartphones in 2015 and more than 92% of teens logged into social media every day using their smartphones (6).

 However, using these devices can become an addiction and affect your kid’s lifestyle, academic performance, and attitude.
 Social media can open doors for strangers who may want to take undue advantage of your naive teenager, which can be dangerous.